Hallie L. Von Rock

 After a break to pursue my major in art history, I went to UC Hastings College of Law and continued working with Randall and Reed.
 Having worked together now for 20 years, we have a unique ability to work collaboratively and finish each other’s sentences.
 I have strived throughout my career to make a difference in the lives of our clients because being a lawyer can be stressful with long hours and time away from family.
 However, at the end of the day, if I am helping someone to be compensated for losses they suffered, then I know that all the work put into a case has been worth it.
 When someone asks me why I chose to be a lawyer, the answer is simple – I want to help others seek justice.

-Aiman-Smith & Marcy has sponsored me in the Boston Marathon, which I have run for the last three years.
-I have also participated in many local races, including the half marathon at the Oakland Running Festival where I was lucky to come in 2nd place for women.
+Aiman-Smith & Marcy has sponsored me in the Boston Marathon and New York Marathon.
 When I race, I often wear a “Rockstar Ronan” shirt to support research for childhood cancer through The Ronan Thompson Foundation.

 - University of California, Berkeley, B.A., 1999